kubernetes/website/content/en/docs/tasks/_index.md

 ## Managing GPUs

-Configure and schedule NVIDIA GPUs for use as a resource by nodes in a cluster.
+Configure and schedule GPUs for use as a resource by nodes in a cluster.

 ## Managing HugePages

-Configure and schedule huge pages as a schedulable resource in a cluster.
+Configure and manage huge pages as a schedulable resource in a cluster.